-On July 18, Roy Murray, former president of Transport Workers Union Local 2014, was charged in U.S. District Court for the Northern District of Illinois, was charged in an information count with making a false entry into financial records of the Chicago-based union.
-The charge follows a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On September 26, William Galloway III, former treasurer of Bakery, Confectionery, Tobacco Workers and Grain Millers International Union Local 192T, was charged in U.S. District Court for the Middle District of North Carolina in an information count with filing a false financial report on the Reidsville, N.C. union.
+He pleaded guilty the next day.
+The actions follow a probe by the Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On July 14, Bernadine Bell, former treasurer of International Alliance of Theatrical Stage Employees Local 757, pleaded guilty in U.S. District Court for the Eastern District of Michigan to one count of embezzling about $73,000 in funds from the Detroit union.
-She had been charged in June.
-The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards and Office of Inspector General.… Read More ➡
+On August 30, Michell Clifton, former office manager for International Association of Heat & Frost Insulators and Allied Workers Local 78, pleaded guilty in U.S. District Court for the Northern District of Alabama to one count of embezzling $23,014 in funds from the Irondale (Birmingham area), Ala.-based union.
+She also agreed to pay full restitution.
+Clifton had been charged in June with one count of embezzlement, 17 counts of forgery and two counts of making false statements.
+The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡